bitonic-cjp/lightning-rfc/12-payment-protocol.md

 # URL specification
 TODO
 * Support for the same address types as in BOLT #7 (incl.
 TOR)
-* Inclusion of the public key?
+* Inclusion of the public key
 * Optional inclusion of an invoice ID, for replacement of BOLT #11 functionality
 * Fall-back modes?
 E.g. on-chain payment
+* Multiple URLs merged into one for multiple transport modes

         payer                            payee
           |<-- URL ------------------------|